UNDERSTANDING THE CONNECTION BETWEEN ELECTRICAL SHOCK AND SUBSEQUENT NEUROMUSCULAR DISORDERS

+Some survivors of electrical shock injury frequently present with clinical signs and symptoms of stress disorders, depression, cognitive changes, and emotional disorders with no pre-injury history of these problems.
+In many cases, these symptoms do not manifest immediately following the injury.
 Over the past 26 years, CETRI has performed multidisciplinary clinical evaluations on many hundreds of electrical shock survivors that contacted CETRI because of clinical complaints after surviving electrical shock.
-CETRI is working to parameterize and analyze our experience to be understand the factors linking electrical shock and neuropsychological disorders.
+CETRI is working to parameterize and analyze the factors linking electrical shock and neuropsychological disorders.

-Neuromuscular retraining is an important aspect of successfully recovering from all forms of physical trauma especially those which damage nerves and skeletal muscle.
-Proper healing and neuromuscular adaptation are important for successful recovery.
-A fundamental priority for CETRI is learn how best to maximize functional sensory and motor recovery following electrical shock injury.
+Neuromuscular retraining is an important aspect of successfully recovering from all forms of physical trauma, especially those which damage nerves and skeletal muscle.
+Proper healing and neuromuscular adaptation are important for a successful recovery.
+A fundamental priority for CETRI is to learn how best to maximize functional sensory and motor recovery following electrical shock injury.

 South African Medical Journal 2016

 Background.
 On 11 November 1994, 26 preadolescent girls, 2 adult supervisors, and 7 dogs were sleeping in a tent in rural South Africa when the tent was struck by lightning.
 Four of the girls and four of the dogs were killed.
 The 2 adults were unharmed, but all but 3 of the children suffered significant injuries.
 An article in 2002 detailed the event and examined the medical and psychological changes in the surviving girls.

 Objective.
 To understand the medical and psychological changes secondary to lightning strike years after injury.